 When people think of movies and Washington, D.C., the first film that often comes to mind is “Mr. Smith Goes to Washington.”
 The 1939 drama starring Jimmy Stewart as a country boy who gets a quick lesson in dirty D.C. politics is now considered an American classic.
 At the time of its release, however, “Mr. Smith” didn’t have many fans in the nation’s capital.

 Producer and Director Frank Capra had a number of hits to his credit when he came on board to direct the film version of an published story by prolific screenwriter Lewis R. Foster.
-The plot involves a naïve young man from the Midwest who is appointed to the United States Senate to fill a vacancy.
+The plot involves a naïve young man from the Midwest who is appointed to fill a vacancy in the Senate.
 The man, played to the homespun hilt by Jimmy Stewart, hopes to do some good for his state, but he is unwittingly the pawn of a corrupt political machine that is using his plans to create a national boys retreat as a scheme to bilk the taxpayers and line their own pockets.

 The film went into production on April 3, 1939 and shooting was completed just over 3 months later.
 The budget was just under $2 million, a typical sum for movies of the time.
 As with most films produced in the 1930s, most of the scenes were shot on sound stages.
 Even shots that were supposed to be outdoors were either constructed meticulously on a stage or done with the use of projected backdrops.